Navigating

 do not fit comfortably into the bilingual category.

-for an IA post-institutionalized child is "dynamic assessment"
+procedure for an IA post-institutionalized child is "dynamic

-in the format developed by Lidz (1991).
-This is an interactive
+assessment" in the format developed by Lidz (1991).
+This

-on learning processes and cognitive modifiability.
-It also provides
+format, focusing on learning processes and cognitive modifiability.

-the possibility of a direct linkage between assessment and intervention.
+It also provides the possibility of a direct linkage between assessment

-This approach has demonstrated its value in assessing Limited
+and intervention.
+This approach has demonstrated its value in

-been worked on for years (Pena, et al, 1992).
-This procedure is
+students has been worked on for years (Pena, et al, 1992).
+This

-- and what else are IA post-institutionalized children?
-We do
+population - and what else are IA post-institutionalized children?

-not need to compare their current level of intellectual functioning
+We do not need to compare their current level of intellectual

-with their peers in this country - we know that they are different
+functioning with their peers in this country - we know that they

-due to their unique backgrounds.
-We do know that they are delayed
+are different due to their unique backgrounds.
+We do know that

-in regard to many developmental skills and accomplishments.
-We
+they are delayed in regard to many developmental skills and accomplishments.

 from the one acquired by their peers in American schools.
 Our